SmartTokenLabs/attestation/use-cases/send-ether-by-identifier-attestation.md

 If all predicates are satisfied, emits the pay to Bob.

 # Implementation Issues

+## Implementations based on elliptic cruves

 We note that despite having described the protocol using general multiplication group notation, what will actually be implement will be based on elliptic cruves.
 This means that *s* will actually be a point on an elliptic curve computed as *G\*p* where *G* is a generator computed deterministically from *H(i)*.
 Furthermore, this also means that the computation in step 3 for Bob and the smart contract will happen over the integers, modulo the curve order.
 [This post](https://crypto.stackexchange.com/questions/34863/ec-schnorr-signature-multiple-standard) mentions some standards for EC-based Fiat-Shamir Schnorr proofs and thus where to look for further details.

+## In the case of using a JavaScript deployed as a service

 Furthermore, we note that there does not seem to be standard Javascript libraries to compute such an elliptic curve Fiat-Shamir Schnorr proof.
 Thus this could be allowed to be supported by a third party (specifically step 1-3 for Bob).
 However, if such a library is malicious it will learn *x* and thus be able to impersonate Bob.
 This *must* not happen.
 Thus instead of constructing a proof of knowledge of *x* s.t. *s'=s<sup>x</sup>* Bob uses such a library to cosntruct a proof of knowledge of *x+w* s.t. *s'=<sup>x+w</sup>* for a random *w*.
 Based on this Bob will instead send *(s, s', t, d, w)* in step 4 and the server will instead verify *s<sup>d</sup>=t\*s'<sup>c\*w</sup>* in step 3.
 Still, even this approach does still allow for a front-running displacement attack in case the Javascript library sends the query to its owners who also do mining and so the miner will learn *x* and thus be able to impersonate Bob once he tried to cash the cheque.